modal-labs/doppel-bot/README.md

   <a href="https://modal-labs-doppel-env--doppel.modal.run/slack/install"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcSet="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x"  target="_blank" rel="noopener noreferrer" /></a>
 </p>

-DoppelBot is a Slack app that scrapes a target user's messages in Slack and fine-tunes a large language model (OpenLLaMa) to learn how to respond like them.
+DoppelBot is a Slack app that scrapes a target user's messages in Slack and fine-tunes a large language model (Llama 3.1) to learn how to respond like them.

 <p align="center">